 - Preheat the oven to 350°F. Place the baguette slices on a baking sheet and brush them lightly with the olive oil.
 Sprinkle them lightly with salt.
 Bake for about 4 minutes until the edges start to turn golden brown, then remove and let cool.
 Keep in mind that they will firm up as they cool, so don’t overbake them.

 - Cut the prosciutto into pieces the right size to drape over the crostini.
-Cut the Buttermilk Blue cheese into thin 1/2-inch pieces.
+Cut the blue cheese into thin 1/2-inch pieces.

 - Onto each cooled crostini, layer a piece of pear, a piece of prosciutto, and a couple of pieces of the blue cheese.
 Lightly drizzle the crostini with the honey.
 Give a quick grind of pepper over all.